JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/latest/custom-homotopy.md

 To define a homotopy we have to know how to compute for all $x \in \mathbb{C}^n$, $t \in \mathbb{C}$
 $$H(x,t), \quad \frac{\partial H}{\partial x}(x,t) \quad \text{ and } \quad \frac{\partial H}{\partial t}(x,t)\;.$$
 We denote the partial derivative of $H$ w.r.t. $x$ as the *Jacobian* of $H$.
-For simplfication (in the math as well as in the implementation) we introduce the helper homotopy
+For simplification (in the math as well as in the implementation) we introduce the helper homotopy
 $$\tilde{H}(y, t) := (1 - t) F( y ) +  tG(y)\;.$$
 Note $H(x,t) = \tilde{H}(U(t)x, t)$.
 Using the chain rule we get for the partial derivatives
 $$\frac{\partial H}{\partial x}(x,t) = \frac{\partial \tilde{H}}{\partial y}(U(t)x,t) U(t)$$
+and
 $$\frac{\partial H}{\partial t}(x,t) = \frac{\partial \tilde{H}}{\partial y}(U(t)x,t) U'(t) x + \frac{\partial \tilde{H}}{\partial t}(U(t)x,t) $$
 where
 $$U'(t)= U